YuzeHao2023/pyaspenplus/README.md

 - Open / save case files, run simulations
 - Read and write stream properties
 - Clean, documented API and examples
-- CI workflows for testing and publishing to PyPI
+- CI workflows for testing and publishing to PyPI.

 ## Installation